digitalCanine/better-new-tab/README.md

 - ⚡ **Quick Search Commands** - Instantly search Google, YouTube, GitHub, and more with `!` prefixes
 - 🎨 **Customizable Color Scheme** - Change all colors to match your terminal setup
 - 🌦️ **Live Weather** - Auto-detects your location and displays current conditions
-- 📜 **Search History** - Recent searches displayed as quick-access tiles
+- 📜 **Bookmarks** - Up to six bookmarks displayed as quick-access tiles
 - 🔧 **Built-in Commands** - `!help`, `!neofetch`, `!config`, and more
 - 💾 **Persistent Settings** - Your colors and history sync across browser sessions